05-12-2025

 pfas

-Fire training areas (FTA), where firefighters practiced extinguishing fuel-based fires by applying aqueous film forming foams (AFFF), which contain per- and polyfluoroalkyl substances (PFAS), represent a significant source of PFAS to groundwater.
+Firefighters have practiced extinguishing fuel-based fires at fire training areas (FTAs) by applying aqueous film forming foam (AFFF), which contains per- and polyfluoroalkyl substances (PFAS).
 These compounds can persist in the environment for centuries.
-As the U.S. Environmental Protection Agency (EPA) has designated some PFAS compounds as hazardous substances under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), there is great interest in remediating PFAS-impacted soils and groundwater, especially at FTAs.
-Therefore, PFAS removal in Fire Training Areas is of paramount importance.
+FTAs have become a significant source of PFAS to groundwater.
+The U.S. Environmental Protection Agency (EPA) has designated some PFAS compounds as hazardous substances under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
+Therefore, there is great interest in remediating PFAS-impacted soil and groundwater.

 Adopting such an approach, property owners can minimize groundwater impacts and reduce their long-term liability.